ruivieira/order-it-hw-app/README.md

 IT Orders Case application with SpringBoot
 ========================================

-SpringBoot version of IT Orders Case application that show case capabilities of jBPM case management.
+SpringBoot version of IT Orders Case application that show case capabilities of jBPM case management KJAR supported for this application can be found at https://github.com/mswiderski/IT_Orders

 Supported profiles
 ------------------------------